squawk7x/Cpp/README.md

-Tutorial files from Bro Code's and Bo Qian's C/C++ YouTube Videos.
+Tutorial files from BroCode's and Bo Qian's C/C++ YouTube Videos.

-Own little project: "Mengenlehreuhr", a watch that shows the time in funny formats.
+Own little program: watchBaseN, a watch that shows the time in fancy formats.